The most common question I get from beginner Peloton users is how to make the Peloton bike seat more comfortable. And I get it.

 I went for years in spin class without wearing padded bike shorts.
 Then my Peloton came along.
 My husband was the first to invest in padded bike shorts for Peloton.

 He started out with padded bike shorts from Baleaf.
 Actually, he bought three or four.
 This way he didn’t have to wash the padded bike shorts after each ride.
 He could rotate them on a regular basis.

-Since then, though, he’s tried out other brands of padded bike shorts for Peloton–or any bike you might be riding.
+Some of the Baleaf padded shorts come is sizes as large as 3XL.
 Because my husband fits into the “big and tall” category, this is good information to have if you’re buying padded bike shorts for a Peloton rider who might be in the XXL Tribe.

 Padded shorts for women